hsel-netsys/iceflow/doc/Nix-Developer-Guide.md

 ## Changing the Nix environment
-TODO

 ### Updating dependencies

 For updates from the Nix package repositories:
 `nix flake update` (will update flake.lock)

-For updating packages that we defined ourselves:
+For updating packages that are defined in the `flake.nix` file itself:
 1. Update the `src` attribute of the package in the `flake.nix` file as follows:
     - Update the `rev` to the git revision (commit hash or tag) you want to switch to.
     - Change a single character of the `hash` attribute (otherwise Nix will think that it doesn't have to redownload)